lamastex/scalable-data-science/db/week1/01_introduction/003_scalaCrashCourse.md

-# We will get our hands dirty with the following ideas in Scala
+# Let's get our hands dirty in Scala

+We will go through the following programming concepts and tasks:
 * Assignments
 * Methods and Tab-completion
 * Functions in Scala